 Value for money is important, if only because it means you can spend more of your budget on other things like SSDs, better motherboards, more memory, or maybe, just maybe, a better graphics card at some point—if the silicon shortage ever ends.
 Saving a few dollars here and there on the core components can lead to a much better overall gaming PC.
 That's something we can definitely get behind.

 Every chip on this list has been tested through our intense CPU benchmarking suite on our PC Gamer test rig.
 This is made up of plenty of the latest games as well as 3D and video rendering workloads, just because we're all content creators and streamers now.
 Games are still the most important tests for us though, hopefully for obvious reasons.

-Make sure you check our best gaming motherboard list if you are planning to do a brand new build.
+Make sure you also check our guide to the best gaming motherboard if you are planning to do a brand new build.